-FOTs will be run every five years on PNM INJ1 during injection operations.
+FOTs will be run every five years on DRG INJ1 during injection operations.
 An initial FOT will be run as part of the pre-operational testing to be performed on the well (Attachment 05: Pre-operational Testing Program, 2024).
 The permanent downhole pressure gauges set above the packer will be used to collect bottomhole data for the FOT.
+Alternatively, bottomhole data can be obtained using gauges run on wireline for the duration of the test.